-Undeterred, Mares expected to strap championship gold around his waist as soon as he got another shot at the crown, and that’s just what happened on December 11, 2010 when he won an exciting split decision over Vic Darchinyan for the WBC Silver bantamweight title.
+Undeterred, Mares expected to strap championship gold around his waist as soon as he got another shot at the crown, and that’s just what happened on December 11, 2010 when he won an exciting split decision over Vic Darchinyan for the IBO and WBC Silver bantamweight titles.

 Next up for Mares was another title fight, this one against IBF champion Joseph Agbeko on April 23rd in Los Angeles, but that bout got postponed due to an injury suffered by Agbeko on fight week.
 Undeterred, Mares stayed in shape and waited for his time to come, and on August 13, 2011, he defeated Agbeko via 12 round majority decision, dropping his foe twice en route to winning the IBF bantamweight championship.

 These rivals met a second time on December 3, 2011 at Honda Center in Anaheim, with Mares proving that his first win over “King Kong” was no fluke, as he retained his belt with a one-sided unanimous decision win.

 Ready to begin the next chapter of his career, Mares moved to the super bantamweight division on April 21, 2012 and defeated former world titlist Eric Morel by a one-sided 12 round unanimous decision that earned him his second divisional world title, the WBC super bantamweight crown.